We suffered cardiac arrest on the field like Damar Hamlin. Here’s what happened next

 The location where the baseball hit Mr Crowley was “if you went to the very bottom of your sternum and went over the left about three or four inches,” he tells The Independent.

 The condition is commonly seen in young male athletes, usually under 20, and only a few dozen cases are reported in the US each year.
-About 60% of those affected survive, heart rhythm specialist Dr. Mark Link of UT Southwestern Medical Center told AP.
+About 60 per cent of those affected survive, heart rhythm specialist Dr Mark Link of UT Southwestern Medical Center told AP.

 The Fordham Softball player, however, was over 20 and a woman when she suffered a cardiac arrest first attributed to commotio cordis at a softball game in New Jersey in October 2021.
 Doctors found within weeks, however, that she had a heart defect from birth called ALCAPA.